Toggle: English / Spanish

 - Urinary catheterization (tube placed into the bladder to measure urine output)

 In some cases, other tests may be done as well.

-Get immediate medical help.
+Get medical help right away.
 In the meantime, follow these steps:

 - Keep the person comfortable and warm (to avoid hypothermia).

 - Have the person lie flat with the feet lifted about 12 inches to increase circulation.
-However, if the person has a head, neck, back, or leg injury, do not change the person's position unless he or she is in immediate danger.
+However, if the person has a head, neck, back, or leg injury, do not change the person's position unless they are in immediate danger.